jfeldman396/GMCImpute/README.md

 aforementioned data types.
 The function then produces a user specified number of multiple imputations.

-Key to gaussian mixture copula are the marginal distributions of each variable in the data, as latent variables, modeled with finite mixture are linked to the observed scale using the inverse marginal distribution function.
+Key to the Gaussian mixture copula are the marginal distributions of each variable in the data, as latent variables are linked to the observed scale using the inverse marginal distribution function.
 Previous work estimates these margins empirically, which is problematic given that the missing data clearly biases these estimates.
 The margin adjustment corrects these biases, yielding proper inference